 When Pebble announced it was on its way out, iOS users were left with one less viable smartwatch option.
 But in its place we have been gifted Android Wear 2.0, which lets iPhone users pair an Android Wear watch and get an experience almost as good as those who worship at the altar of Google.

 Of course those of you running an older version of Wear will know that most Wear watches already work with iOS, but the experience has so far been very limited.
 With 2.0 many more features have been rolled in, and although Android smartphone users will still have a few exclusive extras, it's definitely much better now for the iPhone.

-So, if you've thought about avoiding the Apple Watch and buying a Moto 360 2, the Huawei Watch, or even the Fossil Q Founder, but are tied to Apple's mobile operating system, with Android Wear on iOS, you'll have the best of both worlds.
-Well, sort of.
+So, if you've thought about avoiding the Apple Watch and buying a Moto 360 2, Polar M600 - or like the look of the LG Watch Sport and LG Watch Style - but are tied to Apple's mobile operating system, Android Wear on iOS now brings you closer than ever to getting the best of both worlds.

 Read on to find out what you can and can't do with Android Wear on your iPhone; what devices will work; and how you'll set everything up...

 First thing first: you need an iPhone 5 or newer with at least iOS 9 installed in order to use your Apple phone with an Android Wear watch.